mmiranda222/.statsuite/content/using-dlm/custom-data-view/implicit-explicit-order.md

          }]
 ```

 In case an unambiguous explicit order is not provided then the SDMX standard’s implicit order of the codes is applied.
-This rule applies also if the same order number was explicitly specified twice: the implicit order should then prevail between those codes. <br>
+This rule applies also if the same order number was explicitly specified twice: the implicit order should then prevail between those codes.

 Before ordering (implicit or "random" order of dimension values from SDMX ItemScheme):
 * Aaa, Explicit order=5